tachiyomiorg/website/src/help/faq/README.md

 #### Why am I having problems restoring from my backup?
 See the [guide](/help/guides/backups/#restoring) on restoring from a backup.

+#### How do I pause reading history or go incognito?

+Enable Incognito Mode by going to <Navigation item=”more"/> → Incognito Mode.

+#### Can I make Tachiyomi only read my downloaded chapters?

+Enable the option by going to <Navigation item=”more"/> → Download only.

 ## Extensions